SeAh Steel Holdings

-SeAH Steel
+SeAh Steel

-SeAH Steel remains the main subsidiary of SeAH Steel Holdings after it transitioned into two separate entities in 2018.
+SeAh Steel remains the main subsidiary of SeAh Steel Holdings after it transitioned into two separate entities in 2018.

-SeAH Steel is the largest Korean steel pipe manufacturer and its main products consist of steel pipes, titanium tubes, stainless steel pipes and galvanized color steel sheets.
+SeAh Steel is the largest Korean steel pipe manufacturer and its main products consist of steel pipes, titanium tubes, stainless steel pipes and galvanized color steel sheets.
 It currently runs four plants in South Korea, located in Pohang, Gunsan, Suncheon and Changwon.

 Management

-As of 2022, SeAH Steel Holdings corporate leadership is headed by President and CEO Lee Joo-sung.
-He plays a primary role in managing the company’s business operations and diversifying the company activities.
-Lee Joo-sung led SeAH Steel Holdings into the renewable energy market by creating the UK-based subsidiary SeAH Wind and is in negotiations with the British government to construct the world's biggest offshore wind power facility.
+As of 2022, SeAh Steel Holdings corporate leadership is headed by President and CEO Lee Joo-sung.
+He plays a primary role in managing the company's business operations and diversifying the company activities.
+Lee Joo-sung led SeAh Steel Holdings into the renewable energy market by creating the UK-based subsidiary SeAh Wind's offshore wind foundation factory in Teesside, UK.